 The Company is exposed to certain financial risks relating to fluctuations in interest rates.
-To manage exposure to such fluctuations, the Company entered into forward starting interest rate swap agreements ("Swaps") in 2015 with notional values totaling \$210.0 million at December 31, 2016 and December 31, 2015.
-The Swaps have been designated by the Company as cash flow hedges in accordance with ASC 815, and effectively fix the variable portion of interest rates on variable rate term loan borrowings at a rate of approximately 2.08% prior to financing spreads and related fees.
+To manage exposure to such fluctuations, the Company entered into forward starting interest rate swap agreements ("Swaps") in 2015 with notional values of \$210.0 million at both December 31, 2017 and December 31, 2016.
+The Swaps have been designated by the Company as cash flow hedges in accordance with Accounting Standards Codification 815, and effectively fix the variable portion of interest rates on variable rate term loan borrowings at a rate of approximately 2.08% prior to financing spreads and related fees.
 The Swaps had a forward start date of December 30, 2016 and have an expiration date of June 30, 2020.
-As such, for the years ended December 31, 2016 and December 31, 2015, there was no interest expense recognized.
-The Company expects to recognize interest expense of \$2.0 million related to the Swaps in 2017.
+As such, the Company began recognizing interest expense related to the interest rate hedge contracts in the first quarter of 2017.
+For the year ended December 31, 2017, the Company recognized \$1.9 million of interest expense related to the Swaps.
+There was no interest expense recognized in 2016.
+Based on current interest rates, the Company expects to recognize interest expense of \$0.8 million related to the Swaps in 2018.

 The fair values of the Company's Swaps are recorded on the consolidated balance sheets with the corresponding offset recorded as a component of accumulated other comprehensive loss.
-The fair value of the Swaps totaled \$2.0 million at December 31, 2016 and \$0.3 million at December 31, 2015, respectively.
+The net fair value of the Swaps was a net asset of \$0.1 million at December 31, 2017 and a net liability of \$2.0 million at December 31, 2016, respectively.
 See the amounts recorded on the consolidated balance sheets within the table below:

-Successor Decem ber 31, 2016 December 31, 2015 Interest rate swaps: Recorded in other current liabilities \$ 1,916 \$ Recorded in other long-term liabilities 133 324 Total derivatives designated as hedging instruments \$ 2,049 \$ 324
+December 31, 2 Decemb er 31, 2016 Interest rate swaps: · Recorded in other assets - net \$ 537 \$ Recorded in other current liabilities \$ (458) \$ (1,916) Recorded in other long-term liabilities (133) Total net asset (liability) derivatives designated as hedging instruments \$ 79 \$ (2,049)

+10. Leases

-10. Lease Obligations
+Lease Obligations